-20 Years Ago: David Lee Roth Releases ‘Your Filthy Little Mouth’
+21 Years Ago: David Lee Roth Tries Growing Up on ‘Your Filthy Little Mouth’

 “Whatever happened to all of the fun in the world?”

 This process began when Roth abandoned L.A. for New York City, where he was promptly busted for buying pot in Washington Square.
-Then he trimmed his flowing golden locks into a more sensible ‘90s hairdo and set about reinventing his music to match not only the times, but his suddenly more sober and mature frame of mind.
+Then he trimmed his flowing golden locks into a more sensible ‘90s hairdo and set about reinventing his music to match the times, and his suddenly more sober and mature frame of mind.

 But that’s another story.